crowelab/PyIR/README.md

 print(len(result))
  ```

-#### Example 2: count the number of somatic variants per V3J clonotype in the returned results and print the top 10 results
+#### Example 2: Count the number of somatic variants per V3J clonotype in the returned results and print the top 10 results
 ```python
 ## Initialize PyIR and set example file for processing
 from pyir import PyIR